 Bucharest’s Old Town

-After decades of neglect, Bucharest’s Old Town is finally being rejuvenated.
-Many of its superb period buildings have been refurbished or restored, regaining their brilliance, while others, whose beauty contrasts sharply with their state of degradation, are still waiting for their time.
+After decades of neglect, major infrastructure renovation works have breathed new life into Bucharest’s Old Town.
+Many of its superb period buildings have been refurbished or restored, while others, whose beauty contrasts sharply with their state of degradation, are still waiting for their time.
 Nevertheless, the historic architecture, the old churches, the outdoor terraces and cafés and the romantic feel make the Old Town a most enticing area of the city.

 Earthquakes and fires have affected the area several times, culminating in the catastrophic Great Fire of 1847, and this explains why most buildings that are still standing today only date back to the mid-19th century.
 Each time, the old neighbourhood recovered and grew even more prosperous than before, as is now hopefully happening once again.